AllstaRawR/FILFY/README.md

   * This can be run to adjust your INIs as desired for optimal quality and performance.
 * Cathedral Assets Optimizer
   * This can be run to correct texture, mesh, and animation errors.
-*  Others?!
 * There are more included but hidden inside of the launcher.
 This is because I did not bundle their install files.
 If you would like to add some of them back, feel free.
-Examples include zEdit, Wrye Bash, and
+Examples include zEdit, Wrye Bash, and DynDOLOD.

 ---